If Bitcoin Tuesday proved anything, it’s that every nonprofit should accept cryptocurrency donations

 What if you are a nonprofit that missed out on Bitcoin Tuesday?

 If you are from a nonprofit that wishes to accept cryptocurrency in a quick, easy and compliant manner – let’s talk.
-We help 501(c)3 nonprofits navigate the world of cryptocurrency donations, and have a drag and drop widget making it simple for cryptocurrency donors to give to you – whether its Bitcoin, Ethereum, Bitcoin Cash, Zcash, Litecoin, or others.
+We help 501(c)3 nonprofits navigate the world of cryptocurrency donations, and have a drag and drop Donation Form making it simple for cryptocurrency donors to give to you – whether its Bitcoin, Ethereum, Bitcoin Cash, Zcash, Litecoin, or others.

 Thanks to all of our participating nonprofits, sponsors, partners and donors – we couldn’t have done it without you.